Native American mascot laws and regulations: California

+In October 2024, Governor Gavin Newsom signed AB 3074, a bill that expands the California Racial Mascots Act to apply to any school name or mascot that is considered "derogatory" to Native American communities (unless the school itself is operated by a recognized tribe), including but not limited to "Apaches", "Braves", "Chiefs", "Chippewa", "Indians", and "Tribe" among others.
+The expanded bill takes effect in July 2026; localities will be reimbursed for any costs associated with rebranding.

 Colorado

 In 2014 State lawmakers in Colorado began considering a bill that rather than a complete ban, would deny state funding to schools on a case by case basis, depending upon the name, logo, and local Native American support.
 Getting ahead of any potential law, Loveland High School in Loveland, Colorado, is "looking to a Lakota Sioux tribe for help creating a new mascot and a hands-on lesson in history and culture for the school."
 Although passed by the House by one vote, the bill failed in a Colorado Senate committee.
 Colorado Governor John Hickenlooper created by executive order a commission that held meetings where local community members, state agencies and Native Americans can seek to find common ground on the mascot issue.
 The commission issued a report in 2016 that advocated change, but only by local initiatives, not a statewide mandate.

 In 2021 a bill was passed to ban Native mascots statewide, allowing continued use only for schools that had an agreement with a recognized tribe prior to June 1, 2021.
 Schools must change their mascots before June 1, 2022 or face a $25,000 per month fine that would go to the state's education fund.
 The bill was signed into law on June 28, 2021.
 A group called the Native American Guardians Association (NAGA) sued in the U.S. District Court to block implementation of the bill as violating the constitutional rights of those Native Americans who favor retaining Native names and imagery, asserting that there are culturally-sensitive uses.
-A member of the governor’s commission, Darius Smith (Navajo), says that NAGA does not have credibility or represent the way many American Indians feel about the issue.
+A member of the governor's commission, Darius Smith (Navajo), says that NAGA does not have credibility or represent the way many American Indians feel about the issue.
 In May, 2022 the judge dismissed the suit on the basis of NAGA having failed to establish standing to bring the case.